Skip to Content

 Hiking through a farm

 Yes.
 Uganda is a safe destination for solo travelers.
-Uganda has plenty of tourist spots that can solo travelers can explore with ease.
-Tourists are rarely targeted in crimes.
-Most crimes are committed against locals.
-That said, you do need to take a few basic safety precautions when visiting Uganda.
+It’s a relatively easy country to travel alone.
+Tourists usually aren’t targeted in crimes.
+That said, you do need to take a few basic safety precautions.

-Most crimes experienced by tourists are crimes of opportunity, such as petty theft and pickpocketing.
+Most crimes against tourists are crimes of opportunity, such as petty theft and pickpocketing.
 As long as you keep a close eye on your belongings and avoid wandering around alone at night, you shouldn’t have any issues while traveling in Uganda alone.
-With due diligence and vigilance, solo travelers can have an amazing time exploring all Uganda offers.

 Is Uganda Safe for Families?